Defining semantic SEO and how to optimize for semantic search

 Specialized tools can enhance your semantic writing process and increase your chances of success against your competitors.
 Plenty of content tools are available to help with semantic SEO automation, saving you time and money by generating and optimizing text for search.
 We’ll go over how to use them, specifically SE Ranking’s Content Creation Tool.

 Begin by analyzing SERP content.
-The tool observes top competitors to determine how many words, headings, paragraphs, and images your article should have.
+The tool observes top competitors to determine how many words, headings, paragraphs, and images (such as infographics) your article should have.
 It also provides relevant keywords and key phrases.

 Second, structure your content around your competitors’ best practices.
 Content Editor pulls headings from your competitors’ pages so you can incorporate them into your article or use them as inspiration as you plan and outline your content structure.